dwave-examples/feature-selection-cqm/README.md

 pair of features to promote diversity and maximize correlation between features and the target to promote a strong relationship.

+**Constraints:**
-**Constraints:** choose the requested number of features.
+- Choose the requested number of features.

 ## Model Overview

-In this example we use the Titanic and Scene datasets to generate a constrained quadratic model.
+In this example we use the Titanic and Scene datasets to generate a Nonlinear model.
 The datasets are assumed to be clean, meaning there are no missing entries or repeated features.
 The features of the dataset are used to build a correlation matrix which compares the features to each other as well as a correlation matrix that compares the features to the target variable.
 Those